Dr. Uwe Christians, Director

 Mr. Schniedewind joined iC42 in 2006 and holds the position of Professional Research Assistant.
 He graduated as a chemical laboratory assistant in 2002 at the Universität Bremen, Germany.
 He now conducts therapeutic drug monitoring for iC42 and also focuses on the analysis of immunosuppressant drugs for clinical studies.
 Mr. Schniedewind has engaged in the bioanalytics of many clinical studies that have successfully been reported to regulatory agencies.
 Additional technologies that Mr. Schniedewind’s work includes, but is not limited to, are mass spectrometry-based assays, enzyme kinetic studies, preparative isolation of pure metabolites using HPLC and structural identification using ion trap and high-resolution mass spectrometry in combination with analysis of fragmentation patterns.

-Mrs Davari joined iC42 in 2010 and holds the position of Professional Research Assistant.
-She graduated as a Biologist from Azad University of Iran (Tehran).
-She has nearly accomplished her master’s degree in Biochemistry.
-Currently, she is contributing to drug metabolism research efforts focusing on the analysis of immunosuppressant drugs for clinical studies, including measuring 25-hydroxy Vitamin D2 and 25-hydroxy Vitamin D3 for clinical studies.
-Mrs Davari is also using mass spectrometry-based assays, enzyme kinetic studies, carrying out preparative isolation of pure metabolites using HPLC and doing structural identification using ion trap and high-resolution mass spectrometry, in combination with analysis of fragmentation pattern.
+Ms. Gadpaille joined iC42 in 2013 and holds the position of Professional Research Assistant.
+She graduated with a Bachelor of Science in Biology from the Metropolitan State College of Denver and has nearly accomplished a second Bachelor’s degree in Chemistry.
+Currently, she is contributing to drug metabolism research efforts focusing on the synthesis, isolation and purification of metabolites using preparative HPLC and the development of clinical immunosuppressant assays.
+Ms. Gadpaille also uses mass spectrometry-based assays, performs enzyme kinetic studies, and carries out metabolite structure identification using ion trap and high-resolution mass spectrometry, in combination with analysis of fragmentation pattern.